ChainSafe/aleo-snap/packages/snap/README.md

 ## Requirements

 Ensure you are set up and ready to go with the [AleoSnap Monorepo](../../README.md#prerequisites).
-To use the AleoSnap package, you need to have the [MetaMask Flask](https://metamask.io/flask/) browser extension installed and set up, and be familiar with [developing Snaps](https://metamask.io/snaps/).
+To use the AleoSnap package, you need to have the [MetaMask](https://metamask.io/) browser extension installed and set up, and be familiar with [developing Snaps](https://metamask.io/snaps/).

 <a name="usage-and-developing"></a>
 ## Usage and Developing